dachengx/GhostHunter1/finalcontest/code1.1.0/README.md

 * Not using 'Find peak' method

 #### This is the third edit
-* Using batch method tho traing the parameters
+* Using batch method to traing the parameters

 #### This is the 4th edit
 * Find the mode of random signal